kennedy-ani/JavaScript_Cart/README.md

 ## How to run it ▶
-Click on the link here: 👇
+Click on the link here: 👇\n
 https://soft-palmier-64625d.netlify.app/

 ## Purpose